Home / World Top Cities

 Business Environment

-London is the home to many banks and financial institutions and has the maximum number of foreign banks in any city.
+London is home to many banks and financial institutions and has the maximum number of foreign banks in any city.
 The city is also a major centre for forex trade.
 London trades more US dollars than New York does, and more Euros than all other cities in Europe combined.
-The service sector employs 3.2 million people in London, which is about 85 percent of all jobs available in London's service industries.
-Out of this, the financial sector alone employs about 1.25 million people, or about one in every three jobs available.
-The manufacturing and construction industry, in contrast, employ half a million residents of Greater London, which is about 11 percent of the employable population of Greater London.
+The service sector employs 3.2 million people in London, which is about 85 per cent of all jobs available in London's service industries.
+Out of this, the financial sector alone employs about 1.25 million people or about one in every three jobs available.
+The manufacturing and construction industry, in contrast, employs half a million residents of Greater London, which is about 11 per cent of the employable population of Greater London.
 London is today the centre of operations for almost two out of every three Fortune 500 companies and the European hub for one out of every three large global conglomerates.
-Several well-known businesses such as HSBC, Barclays Bank, Virgin, BBC and many others have their headquarters at London.
-The London Stock Exchange is the largest in the world, and accounts for about 32 percent of all global transactions.
+Several well-known businesses such as HSBC, Barclays Bank, Virgin, BBC and many others have their headquarters in London.
+The London Stock Exchange is the largest in the world and accounts for about 32 per cent of all global transactions.

 Infrastructure

-The GLA took positive steps with its draft London infrastructure plan 2050.
+The GLA took positive steps with its draft London Infrastructure Plan 2050.
 The Mayor of London took a big step forward in planning for growth with the publication of the GLA’s London Infrastructure Plan 2050.
 It identifies a range of infrastructure priorities for London, from new energy, water and sewerage infrastructure, to enhanced digital connectivity and new Tube, rail and road schemes.
-Some of the investment is provided by the private sector, through the privatized utilities.
-This has generally worked well in London, although business is particularly concerned at the lack of capacity in digital infrastructure.
-The take-up of high speed broadband by business is low compared to other world cities; and just over 10% of premises cannot access superfast broadband in the first place, with these “not spots” particularly prevalent in the City of London and Tech City.
+Some of the investment is provided by the private sector, through the privatised utilities.
+This has generally worked well in London, although businesses is particularly concerned about the lack of capacity in digital infrastructure.
+The take-up of high-speed broadband by business is low compared to other world cities; and just over 10% of premises cannot access superfast broadband in the first place, with these “not spots” particularly prevalent in the City of London and Tech City.
 Business sees these as priority areas for action by the Mayor.

 Technology